Steven Sserwadda: New York Red Bulls (loan)

-On 22 June 2022, the New York Red Bulls announced that they had signed Sserwadda to a short term loan ahead of their 2022 U.S. Open Cup quarterfinal against New York City FC.
-Sserwadda made his first team debut for the Red Bulls the same day as an 84th minute substitution for Luquinhas.
+On 22 June 2022, the New York Red Bulls announced that they had signed Sserwadda to a short-term loan ahead of their 2022 U.S. Open Cup quarterfinal against New York City FC.
+Sserwadda made his first team debut for the Red Bulls the same day as an 84th-minute substitution for Luquinhas.

 New York Red Bulls

 On 9 July 2022, Sswerwadda made a permanent move to the Red Bulls first team roster.
+He missed the entire 2023 season as result of an MCL injury suffered while playing for his national team.

 International career

 Sserwadda featured in all six matches for Uganda in the 2021 Africa U-20 Cup of Nations.
 He scored two goals in the group stage, playing a vital role in their run to the final.
 He debuted with the Uganda national team in a friendly 1–1 (5–4) penalty shootout win over Tajikistan on 25 March 2022.
+In March 2023, Sserwadda suffered a torn MCL during the 24 March 2023 Africa Cup of Nations Qualifying Game against Tanzania.